Saint-Etienne winger Khazri withdraws from Tunisia squad | Goal.com

 Saint-Etienne star Wahbi Khazri has pulled out of Tunisia’s squad for this month’s Africa Cup of Nations qualifying games.

-Khazri was initially included in coach Mondher Kebaier’s team for the games versus Libya and Equatorial Guinea, albeit, he withdrew from the side on health ground.
+Khazri was initially included in coach Mondher Kebaier’s team for the games versus Libya and Equatorial Guinea, although he has since withdrawn from the side on health grounds.

-A post on the Tunisian Football Federation social media page confirmed that the former Bastia and Bordeaux star will be missing in action against the Mediterranean Knights and the Nzalang Nacional.
+A post on the Tunisian Football Federation social media page confirmed that the former Bastia and Bordeaux star will be absent against the Mediterranean Knights and the Nzalang Nacional.

 “Wahbi Al-Khazari's absence is confirmed for health reasons for both interviews and the technical framework will not compensate him,” the statement read.